IAmTrial/SlashWork/SlashDiablo_Tools_API/Specifications/Config/index.md

 ## The Problem

 The configuration file must be named BH.cfg.
 No other differently named configuration file is used.
-The write command needs to be fully implemented ad functional.
+There is no ingame write command.